lucasferreiralimax/gitmen/README.md

-# GitMan
+# GitMen

-GitMan is a command-line tool designed to streamline dependency management and Git repository status checks across multiple projects.
+GitMen is a command-line tool designed to streamline dependency management and Git repository status checks across multiple projects.

 ## Installation